danStich/shadia/README.md

 # shadia
-Package containing functions and data for American shad population modeling.
+Package containing functions and data for American shad population modeling (click [here](https://shadia-ui.github.io/index.html) for project website).

 ## Note
 This package is under continual development at this time, as it is part of ongoing research.
-Therefore, there is not currently a *stable* version of the package.
-Please check regularly for updates, changes, and bug patches.
+For that reason, it is important to correspond with package developers before using the dam passage performance standards in decision making or research.
+Please also check regularly for updates, changes, and bug patches.
 Please submit issues directly to this repository using the links above.

+Frozen versions, provided for consistency during dam relisencing studies and reproducibility of research, can be found on the [`shadia`](https://shadia-ui.github.io/index.html) website.

 </br>